maxbolger/maxbolger.github.io/_pages/about.md

 date: January 9, 2023
 ---

-I am data scientist with 3+ years of experience in developing, automating, and scaling machine learning models in fast-paced, technical environments.
-In 2022 I earned my B. Sc. in computational data science.
+I am data scientist with 4+ years of experience in developing, automating, and scaling machine learning models in fast-paced, technical environments.

-I enjoy spending my free time with friends, playing guitar 🎸, golf ⛳, video games 🎮, solving Rubik's Cubes and other puzzles 🧩, betting on sports 🎲, and more!
+I enjoy spending my free time with friends, playing guitar 🎸, betting on sports 🎲, video games 🎮, golf ⛳, solving Rubik's Cubes and other puzzles 🧩, and more!

 ---